warslett/team-registration-system/README.md

       "hydra:first":"/api/teams?page=1",
       "hydra:last":"/api/teams?page=5",
       "hydra:next":"/api/teams?page=2"
-   },
-   "hydra:search":{
-      "@type":"hydra:IriTemplate",
-      "hydra:template":"/api/teams{?hike,hike[]}",
-      "hydra:variableRepresentation":"BasicRepresentation",
-      "hydra:mapping":[
-         {
-            "@type":"IriTemplateMapping",
-            "variable":"hike",
-            "property":"hike",
-            "required":false
-         },
-         {
-            "@type":"IriTemplateMapping",
-            "variable":"hike[]",
-            "property":"hike",
-            "required":false
    }
-      ]
 }
-}
 ```

 Accessing the subsequent page can be achieved using the the page parameter in the query string eg.
 `curl http://127.0.0.1:39876/api/teams?page=2 -H "Authorization: Bearer YOUR_TOKEN_GOES_HERE"`

-Results can also be filtered using the query string.
-For example, to find only the teams for hike with id the 18, you
-would do the following:
-`curl http://127.0.0.1:39876/api/teams?hike=18 -H "Authorization: Bearer YOUR_TOKEN_GOES_HERE"`

-You can provide multiple values for the same argument like this:
-`curl http://127.0.0.1:39876/api/teams?hike[]=18&hike[]=19 -H "Authorization: Bearer YOUR_TOKEN_GOES_HERE"`
-which would return all teams for either hike 18 or hike 19.